 - Drama as Protest

 Assessment methods include essays, dissertations and other written assignments, seminar presentations, performances, group work, and professional development portfolios.

 You can choose from a wide range of offerings incorporating content ranging from theatre history to physical theatre and extending to encompass such areas as experimental theatre and site-specific performance.

-The approach to teaching Drama Studies at Bath Spa combines academic study with practical workshop-based classes which bring theoretical ideas to life.
+The approach to teaching Drama at Bath Spa combines academic study with practical workshop-based classes which bring theoretical ideas to life.
 Facilities include the purpose-built University Theatre building, which incorporates a fully equipped theatre and three studios.
 You’ll be taught by distinguished staff who are practising theatre and performance artists.